Volunteering at Eastside Projects

 The Black Box Researchers

-This year before each exhibition opens a small group volunteers take on research project exploring the ideas and themes behind the exhibition further.
+In the run up to each exhibition a small group of volunteers take on a research project exploring the ideas and themes behind the upcoming exhibition.
 They learn how to create a document that engages the varied audience that comes into Eastside Projects.
-To find out more email firstname.lastname@example.org.
+To find out more email email@example.com.
 You can read the current and past Black Box Research projects below, they are also on display in the Black Boxes in Black Pleasure.

 Exploring themes and references that have informed Display Show